FAQs for PHIL101 (Professor Margolis)

 Details will be provided on Canvas.
 However, for the Mon/Wed/Fri section (001), approximately two thirds of the course is in person (with in person meetings usually on Wednesday and Friday).
 For the Tue/Thur section (004), approximately one half of the course is in person (with in person meetings usually on Thursday).

-Q: Are the synchronous meetings live streamed or recorded?
+Q: Are the synchronous meetings recorded?

 Q: What are the course objectives?